scott-braze/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 {% endtab %}
 {% endtabs %}

-The `errorEvent` data passed to this callback will contain the following information:
+The `errorEvent` argument passed to this callback will contain the following information:

-TODO:

 | Property   | Description                                |
 | ---------- | ------------------------------------------ |